Artists

 I create stoneware fired ceramic sculptures inspired by the Hebridean coastline which capture the essence and uniqueness of my island home in North Uist.
 I have been working with clay for over 20 years and my work continues to evolve as my response to my environment and my ideas develop.

-My use of natural rock sediments gathered from our croft, once worked by my grandmother in North Uist, creates a rich natural glaze in my stoneware fired work.
+My use of natural rock sediments gathered from our croft, once worked by my grandmother in North Uist, to create a rich natural glaze in my stoneware fired work.
 It’s a delight to work with a sediment deposit on the croft, although it can be somewhat tricky to handle in the kiln at times!

 The new gallery represents years of hard work and dedication in building up my wee business.
 Throughout that time I have welcomed so many wonderful people through its doors.
 The new space is so much bigger than before and has allowed me to invite more talented artists to exhibit here too.